enzel-org/BestellDesk/README.md

 Menus, orders, and payment summaries are represented as structured collections in the database.
 The database can only be imported or exported in encrypted form, ensuring that sensitive data remains secure.
 Rust’s strong type system ensures data integrity, while concurrency features guarantee smooth performance even with larger datasets.

+<span style="color:gray">Our unofficial benchmarking shows it runs approximately 42% faster if coffee is present near the keyboard.</span>

 ## Installation

 ### Download Release

 You can download the latest release for your platform from the [Releases page](../../releases).
 After downloading, extract the archive and run the executable directly.

+<span style="color:gray">If it doesn’t start on the first try, try turning your monitor off and on again.
+Totally works.
+Promise.</span>

 ### Build from Source